danielguerra69/espcap/README.md

 espcap.py --dir=./test_pcaps
 </pre>
 When running in live capture mode you can set a maximum packet count after which the capture will stop or you can just hit ctrl-c to stop a continuous capture session.

+Espcap uses Elasticsearch bulk insertion of packets.
+The <tt>--chunk<tt> enables you to set how many packets are sent Elasticsearch for each insertion.
+The default is chunk size is 100, but higher values (1000 - 2000) are usually better.
+If you get transport I/O exceptions due to network latency or an Elasticsearch backend that is not optimally configured, stick with the default chunk size.

 If you want to get more information when exceptions are raised you can supply the <tt>--trace</tt>
 flag for either file or live capture modes.